 ASSIA CloudCheck and EasyMesh

 The CloudCheck architecture and roadmap are well aligned with the EasyMesh specification.
-CloudCheck currently has many proprietary algorithms and features for supporting multi-AP networks.
-So ASSIA can help you manage mesh access points today, using our own techniques.
-As the EasyMesh R2 specification is finalized, we will adopt the interfaces which will enable our current and new CloudCheck algorithms to work with other vendor’s multi-AP hardware.
+We are actively contributing to prplMesh with the prpl foundation to define a standard and interoperable network with all of our expertise in the field.
+CloudCheck currently has many proprietary algorithms and features for supporting multi-AP networks, and we are now working to implement EasyMesh and adopt the interfaces which will enable our current and new CloudCheck algorithms to work with other vendor’s multi-AP hardware.
 So our recommendation is that you get started with CloudCheck today and provide support for mesh networks.
 Then you will be well prepared to offer your subscribers support for a variety of mesh access points from different vendors in the future.
 We believe this will give you a competitive edge against the providers that are locking themselves into a single vendor’s mesh network hardware.